Bakkje/GroceryMealPlanApp/README.md

 ### Getting Started

 1. Open `index.html` in your web browser
-2. Create an account using your email and a password (minimum 6 characters)
+2. The app automatically generates a unique device ID and share code
-3. You'll receive a share code that you can give to family members to access your grocery list
+3. You'll see your share code that you can give to family members to access your grocery list

 ### Using on Multiple Devices

-1. On your computer, go to the Account section after logging in
+1. On your computer, find your share code in the Share & Sync section
-2. Click "Export Account Data"
-3. Copy the generated code
+2. Copy the share code
-4. On your phone or another device, visit the app and go to the login screen
+3. On your phone or another device, visit the app
-5. Scroll down to the "Import Account from Another Device" section
-6. Paste the code you copied and click "Import Account"
-7. You'll be automatically logged in with all your data available on the new device
+4. Enter the share code in the "Join Someone's List" section
+5. Click "Join" to connect to the same grocery list

 ### Sharing Your List

-1. After logging in, go to the Account section
-2. Find your share code displayed in the green box
+1. Find your share code displayed in the Share & Sync section
-3. Click "Copy" to copy the code to your clipboard
+2. Click "Copy" to copy the code to your clipboard
-4. Share this code with family members
+3. Share this code with family members
+4. If needed, you can generate a new share code by clicking "Generate New Code"

 ### Joining a Shared List

-1. Create an account or log in
-2. Enter the share code you received in the "Join Shared List" form
+1. Enter the share code you received in the "Join Someone's List" form
-3. Click "Join List" to access the shared grocery list
+2. Click "Join" to access the shared grocery list

 ### Managing Your Grocery List

 1. Navigate to the Grocery List page using the bottom navigation
-2. Add new items using the form at the top
+2. Add new items using the form at the bottom
 3. Check off items as you shop
-4. Categorized items help you navigate the store efficiently
+4. All changes sync automatically across connected devices

 ### Planning Meals